Simmons University logo

 Key Highlights

-• Unique educational model: women-focused undergraduate programs with co-educational graduate studies.
+• Offers a unique academic structure: women-focused undergraduate programs and co-educational graduate studies.

-• Pioneering institution in inclusivity, accepting transgender women in its undergraduate program and historically avoiding admission quotas for Jewish students.
+• A leader in inclusivity, accepting transgender women into its undergraduate program since 2014.

-• Home to the world's first MBA program originally designed specifically for women.
+• Developed the world's first MBA program specifically designed for women.

-• Member of the esteemed Colleges of the Fenway consortium, enhancing academic and social opportunities.
+• Member of the Colleges of the Fenway consortium, enhancing student opportunities.

 Timeline